 To get to caribou, you need to get to higher elevations and thus the Spatsizi Plateau has long been a good caribou destination.
 The options to get there include a very long, challenging pack trail in, the aforementioned guides, or chartering a floatplane.
 Although the charter sounds expensive, the flights out of Tatogga Lake are reasonable, and the flight up to camp Cold Fish Lake offers some amazing scenery and the unique thrill of landing on a mountain lake.

 Unfortunately, getting to the hunting hot spots around the Plateau is not quite so easy.
-The valley trails are muddy and well trodden by horses making for knee deep mud at times and the trails up to the Plateau are steep and challenging.
+The valley trails are muddy and well-trodden by horses making for knee-deep mud at times and the trails up to the Plateau are steep and challenging.
 Nonetheless, the view from the top is worth the trip.
-The fact there are trophy caribou and larger than life moose within ‘walking distance’ of camp is a bonus.
+The fact there are trophy caribou and larger than life moose within ‘walking distance’ of the camp is a bonus.

 With a population of 186 people, this isn’t technically a ghost town, but the current town is a far cry from the 15,000 miners who lived in Yale during its peak.
 Known as “the wickedest little settlement in British Columbia,” Yale was a rowdy frontier town that served as the gateway into the Fraser Canyon.
 This was the last place for miners to indulge in their vice of choice before heading up the Cariboo Wagon Road, and it became notorious for violence and debauchery.
 When the construction of the CPR rendered the Cariboo Wagon Road obsolete, the city declined.
 Close to 100 years later, this was repeated when the Coquihalla Highway diverted traffic away from the town.
 Today, Yale is a sleepy town that still holds onto its gold rush heritage with a museum, several heritage buildings, interpretive programs, a living history exhibit and more.